 In the heart of the New Jersey Highlands Apshawa Preserve boasts splendid views over the Butler Reservoir, Apshawa Brook, ruins from the early 1900s, some little waterfalls, extensive views of Highlands forests, and a glimpse of the NYC skyline.

-Our route will cover 5.4 miles of moderate trail taking us around Butler Reservoir followed by some moderate climbs and a steep descent towards the end.
+This loop is about 5.4 miles of moderate trail around Butler Reservoir followed by some moderate climbs and a steep descent towards the end.
 Alternatively there is the option to shorten the loop to 4 miles by not going around the reservoir, but this option still includes the steep sections.
 Dogs on leash are welcome.

-This will be a short guided with a focus on putting the New Jersey Highlands into historical context, with particular reference to the role this region played during the Revolution.
-The walk will start from the Visitor Center, and proceed through the Park to the Soldiers huts, a very easy trail with the option to walk on the road adjacent.
+This is a short walk that puts the New Jersey Highlands into historical context with the American Revolution.
+Starts at the Visitor Center, and head along to the Soldiers Huts.
+This is a very easy trail with the option to walk on the road adjacent to the trail.
+Explore more of this period of the Highland’s history by visiting Washington’s Headquarters in Morristown.

 Bearfort Ridge is one the Highlands classics, it features splendid views over the ridge and along to Surprise Lake.
 The trail is moderately challenging with some steeper climbing and some short scrambles over a rocky sections.